kailash-manasarovar/statement/docs/timeline/2023/august.md

 ## Tweets

+These are a selection of tweets from this period which relate to everything that has been happening.
+Most of them have been translated, a lot, so I assume the Spanish are reading them.

+Many of these tweets are confirmation of what has been going on.

+### @1frgvn

 - https://x.com/1FRGVN/status/1696981354481639902
 - https://x.com/1FRGVN/status/1694429743624462596
 - https://x.com/1FRGVN/status/1695555086355677671 -> the tweet where they took control of my keyboard and I asked them to stop in French, re-posted by someone I can't see.